himanshuteotia/react-learning/README.md

 ## React Learning

+Here are a few things that might be useful to know about React:

+- React is a JavaScript library for building user interfaces.
+It allows developers to create reusable components that can be rendered on the frontend, making it easier to build and maintain complex applications.
+- React uses a virtual DOM (Document Object Model) to improve performance.
+When a component's state changes, React calculates the minimum number of DOM updates needed to reflect the changes, rather than updating the entire DOM tree.
+- React follows a unidirectional data flow, also known as the "single source of truth" pattern.
+This means that data flows in a single direction, from the top-level component down to its children, and changes to the data are made using setters that are passed down from the parent.
+- React provides several hooks that can be used in function components to manage state and perform other tasks.
+These include useState, useEffect, and useContext, among others.
+- React follows a strict syntax known as JSX, which allows developers to write HTML-like code that is transformed into JavaScript at build time.
+- React is often used in combination with other libraries or frameworks, such as Redux or React Router, to provide additional functionality.

 # React Hooks

 React provides a number of "hooks" that can be used in function components to perform state management and other tasks.
 Here is a list of the React function hooks that are currently available: